 Beneficiaries unsatisfied with the gaps in their Medicare benefits may consider enrolling in one of 10 Medicare Supplement plans in Alaska.
 While Advantage plans replace Original Medicare, supplemental plans complement the original benefits.
 Medicare Supplement plans in Alaska give beneficiaries a chance to eliminate the out-of-pocket costs that come with the federal Medicare program.

 The first step to choosing between Medigap policies is to compare the benefits and cost of all plan options.
-There are five supplemental insurance policy options that most Alaska beneficiaries select because they cover a variety of medical expenses at reasonable prices.
+There are three supplemental insurance policy options that most Alaska beneficiaries select because they cover a variety of medical expenses at reasonable prices.

 - Plan F coverage includes Medicare Part A deductible, Medicare Part B deductible, Part B coinsurance, foreign travel emergency care, and Part B excess charges.